 Is God capable of unconditional love?
 Is God for you or against you?
 These are dangerous but necessary questions.
 Dangerous because, who are we to question God?
 If God isn’t perfect, then no one is.
 Necessary because we must have the answers if we are to trust God.

 The Bible contains several stories that may cause you to question whether God is for you or against you.
 You might feel like one day He is on your side, and the next, He is working to thwart your success.
 Why would God allow Joseph’s brothers to betray him?
 Why would He kill Uzzah for touching the ark?
 Why did He kill Ananias and Sapphira for lying?

-In all these situations God’s purposes always prevail.
+In all these situations God’s purposes prevail.
 Some people are examples to others for what not to do.
 These are exceptions for the most part.
-Furthermore, God’s discipline might lead to physical death but not spiritual death.
-The important take away is, no matter what happens, you must continue to trust God.
+God’s discipline might lead to physical death but not spiritual death.
+The important takeaway is, no matter how much you suffer, you must continue to trust God.

 Unconditional love is the greatest virtue and therefore the greatest measure of God’s character.
 God isn’t a trickster.
 God is for us, not against us.
-We believers are God’s elect, chosen and justified by Him.
-God is on our side, working for His purposes which includes our prosperity.
+As believers, we are God’s elect, chosen and justified by Him.
+God is on our side, working for His purposes which includes our benefit.
 And furthermore, God is “kind to the ungrateful and the evil” (Luke 6:35).
-God is patient and kind to us.
-The greatest virtue is love.
+He is patient and kind to us even when we don’t deserve His unconditional love.

 If nothing can separate us from the love of Christ, we always have reason to hope.
-If you can lose your salvation, and believing you’ve lost it, how can you continue to feel hope and connection with Christ?
+If you could lose your salvation, how could you continue to feel hope and connection with Christ?
 You couldn’t.
 Thanks to God’s unrelenting and indestructible love, you can live in security, not live in fear.